-The products of the coconut, especially coconut oil, are often greatly enjoyed by Paleo diet folks and often end up being the main source of calories for many people starting on a paleo diet.
+The products of the coconut, especially coconut oil, are often greatly enjoyed by Paleo diet folks and often end up being the main source of calories for many people starting on a Paleo diet.
 After all, most will find it easier to simply buy a big jar of coconut oil than source grass-fed tallow that they then have to render themselves.
 Some will also shy away from butter fat because of the negative association with dairy.
 Then again, lard and poultry fat is known to often be a little high in omega-6 fats, even when the animal was well-treated.

-As much as coconut is often treated as a perfect and clean source of fat calories, there are some important nuances we should take in consideration before choosing coconut as our main source of calories.
+As much as coconut is often treated as a perfect and clean source of fat calories, there are some important nuances we should take into consideration before choosing coconut as our main source of calories.

-This article is not written to discourage people from eating coconut products if they do well on them, but to help those who might not feel well on a paleo diet and who would possibly benefit from slacking on the coconut.
+This article is not written to discourage people from eating coconut products if they do well on them, but to help those who might not feel well on a Paleo diet and who would possibly benefit from slacking on the coconut.
 For those that, like me, don’t tolerate coconut products very well and learned it with self experimentation, it’s nice to have some kind of explanation as to why a “perfect food” would do us harm.

-- Coconut oil is highly saturated and stays stable under high heat;
+- Coconut oil is highly saturated and stays stable under high heat

-- Coconut oil is very low in polyunsaturated fat;
+- Coconut oil is very low in polyunsaturated fat

-- Coconut oil doesn’t need bile to be assimilated and is therefore easier to digest, especially for those with digestive or gallbladder issues;
+- Coconut oil doesn’t need bile to be assimilated and is therefore easier to digest, especially for those with digestive or gallbladder issues

-- Coconut products offer antioxidant properties;
+- Coconut products offer antioxidant properties

 - The medium-chain fatty acids in coconut can offer metabolic advantages, as discussed in the following section.